stamina/frogger-gameduino/README.md

     * 5000 points per achievement
 - Every 20k points an extra life
 - Implemented 6 challenging achievements:
-    * The Right Way: On any level fill the 5 frog home slots in order from right to left.
+    * The Right Way: On any level fill the 5 frog home slots in order from left to right.
     * Speedy Gonzales: Get all 5 frogs home in any level in less than 60 seconds.
     * Larry Laffer Style: Save 5 lady frogs in one level.
     * The Hungry Pig: Eat 5 insects in one level.